HuihuiChyan/UnlimitedJudge/README.md

-# SelfEval
+# Unlimited Judge

-This is the official repository for paper **An Empirical Study of LLM-as-a-Judge for LLM Evaluation: Fine-tuned Judge Models are Task-specific Classifiers**.
+This is the official repository for paper **On the Limitations of Fine-tuned Judge Models for LLM Evaluation**.

-If you have any quesions, you can contact me with Wechat huanghui20200708.

 ## ⚡️ Usage
 ### Preparation